apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-login/README.md

 (see above for concerns).
 You should bear in mind that this option is not as secure as requiring confirmation via email with `passwordReset.

+`throttle`

+If the `throttle` option is set to `{ allowedAttempts: 3, perMinutes: 1, lockoutMinutes: 10 }` for
+this module then no more than three failed attempts per minute are permitted for the same account, after which the user is locked out for 10 minutes.
+If `throttle` exists, `allowedAttempts` defaults to 3, `perMinutes` defaults to 1, and `lockoutMinutes` also defaults to 1.

+`totp`

+If this option is set to `true`, the user will be required to set up two-factor authentication via Google Authenticator or a compatible app (TOTP) on their next successful login, and all future logins will require the verification code.

+If this option is set to an object, you may specify sub-options:

+`totp: { groups: true }`

+The `groups` sub-option indicates that TOTP is only required for groups for which it has been activated.
+This usually only makes sense when the `groups` option for the `apostrophe-user` module is *not* set, allowing administrators to edit the configuration for groups, make new ones, and check the box to require TOTP.

 ## Notable properties of apos.modules['apostrophe-login']

 `passport`